cu-mkp/making-knowing-edition/README.md

 yarn
 ```

 2. You will need to set up and configure [rclone](https://rclone.org/) which provides rsync-like functionality.
-Set up rclone to have a destination called 'google' which is authorized to access the share.
-On my mac with homebrew and interactive session:
+Set up rclone to have a service called 'mk-annotations' which is authorized to access the shared 'Annotations' directory (see step 5 below).
+On MacOS with [homebrew](https://brew.sh/) the commands are:

 ```
 brew install rclone